dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 we access two apparently similar details in two different way.
 Not only that Employee is now a `struct` with member functions and Perosn is a `class` with member variables.

-So we add the necessary functions to Person and make Emplyee a class
+So we add the necessary functions to Person and make Employee a class

 ```c++